ZivaVatra/flac2all/README.md

 To upgrade to a new release you run the same commands as installation, but with "--upgrade" option set.

 ## Development:
-If you want the bleeding edge version, best to check out the latest "version4" branch from git.
+If you want the bleeding edge version, best to check out the latest "version5" branch from git.
 Generally development work will be done in branches then merged, so master should be functional.

 Tu run the version straight from the git repo, cd to "flac2all_pkg", and then run "python ./\_\_init\_\_.py -h".
 The rest should work as normal.

-The main goal of version 4 was to split the codecs into their own modules, which should allow developers to easily add new codecs.
+Since version 4, all codecs are split into their own modules, which allows developers to easily add new codecs.
 The internal function tables stay the same, meaning that as long as you follow the structure of the main functions, you can add any codec you want.

 The easiest way to get started writing a codec module is to look at an existing one.
 I would recommend "flac.py", as it shows both encoding and decoding, and flac to flac conversion was very simple to implement.
 A more complex example is the mp3 module, which shows how complex things can get.